 Tools such as Ansible help to modernize IT environments, enabling applications to deply faster with improved quality.
 These tools delivers simple IT automation that ends repetitive tasks and frees up DevOps teams for more strategic work.
 Within the DevOps tool chain, secrets are necessary to build today’s modern applications.
 Against security best practices, these secrets are frequently embedded directly into code or configuration files like Ansible Playbooks.
 When these tools or files are compromised, the secrets and the access they provide are also compromised, leaving organizations both large and small vulnerable to an attack.

-Secrets embedded in code resulted Uber breach revealed in 2017.
+Secrets embedded in code resulted in the Uber breach that was revealed in 2017.
 The global ride share company stored its AWS keys (one type of secret) in a code repository that attackers were able to pull and leverage to gain direct access to millions of unencrypted files containing personal information.

 This is not a standalone incident for hackers.
 They’re proactive.
 They have bots crawling all over GitHub seeking to gain access to secrets that were mistakenly published online.
 Attackers are doing this because they have had success.
 Many organizations continue to store secrets in code or configuration files and finding the secrets within tools like Ansible, that control a very large numbers of tasks, can certainly be an uphill climb.

 For years, the CyberArk Discovery and Audit™ (DNA) tool has provided organizations with the ability to first discover and later audit their environment.
 The tool automatically scans the network, which otherwise is a complex, manual process, for the following:

 - Data related to privileged and non-privileged accounts